wbzdwjsm/pbwired/README.md

 ### Part 1: [@Pbwired](https://github.com/wbzdwjsm/pbwired)

-In Spring developing, many developers like using constructors for injection because of its strong dependency, and many others like setter injection, but they don't like the annoying constructor/setter codes.
+In Spring developing, more and more developers like using constructors for injection because of its many advantages, and some others like setter injection, but they don't like the annoying constructor/setter codes.
 Now they may try [@Pbwired](https://github.com/wbzdwjsm/pbwired).

 #### Note: when [@Pbwired](https://github.com/wbzdwjsm/pbwired) and @Autowired/@Resource exist on the same field, [@Pbwired](https://github.com/wbzdwjsm/pbwired) will be ignored.